ironwheel/nextjs-dharma-connect/README.md

 # Next.js Dharma Connect Projects

-This repository contains a collection of Next.js applications related to the Dharma Connect platform, managed as a monorepo using pnpm workspaces and potentially Turborepo for task orchestration.
+This repository contains a collection of Next.js applications related to the Dharma Connect platform, a suite of event registration and participant management tools managed as a monorepo.

 ## Repository Structure

 This monorepo is organized into the following main directories:

 -   **/apps**: Contains the individual Next.js applications.
-    -   `student-dashboard`: The main dashboard interface for students (formerly 'media').
+    -   `student-dashboard`: The main dashboard interface for students.
     -   `student-registration`: Handles the student registration process.
     -   `admin-dashboard`: Provides administrative functionalities.
-    -   *(Potentially other applications)*
 -   **/packages**: Contains shared code, utilities, components, or configurations used across multiple applications within this monorepo.
-    -   `shared`: A package containing common utilities (like eligibility logic) and potentially shared UI components or types.
+    -   `shared`: A package containing common utilities (like eligibility logic) and shared UI components and types.
-    -   *(Potentially other shared packages)*
+    -   `backend-core`: A package containing common AWS interface and authentication utilities.

 ## Tech Stack